Adaptive Design of Experiments for Conservative Estimation of Excursion Sets

-For a specific problem, we define a measure of residual uncertainty at step $n$, denoted by $H_n$, a $\mathcal{A}_n$-measurable random variable.
+For a specific problem, we consider a quantity, denoted by $H_n$, which measures the residual uncertainty at step $n$.
+We define this quantity for the conservative estimation problem in~\cref{subsec:UQconsEst}.
 If the first $n$ locations and evaluations are known, then $H_n$ is a (deterministic) real number quantifying the residual uncertainty on the estimate.
-A SUR strategy selects the next locations
+As an example, consider the setup in~\cref{fig:1dExample} and the uncertainty $H_n := \E_n[\measureOf[\Gamma \Delta \CE_{0.95}]]$; we can compute $H_n$, $n=10$, with numerical integration and obtain $H_{10}=0.23$.
+On the other hand, the quantity $H_{n+1}$, seen from step $n$, is random because $Z_{n+1}$ is random.
+The next batch of $q$ locations can then be selected following the principles of a SUR strategy, i.e.\ by setting

-i.e. a minimizer of the future uncertainty in expectation.
+a minimizer of the future uncertainty in expectation.
 For a more complete and theoretical perspective on SUR strategies see, e.g.,~\citet{bect.etal2016} and references therein.
-There are many ways to proceed with the minimization introduced above, see, e.g., \citet{osborne2009gaussian,Ginsbourger2010towards,Bect.etal2012,gonzalez2016glasses} and references therein.
-Here we focus on batch-sequential sub-optimal strategies, also called \emph{one-step lookahead strategies}, that select the next batch of locations by greedily minimizing a one-step lookahead sampling criterion.
-The objective function in~\cref{eq:surGeneric} is called \emph{batch sequential one-step lookahead sampling criterion} and is denoted by $J_n : \newEval[q] \in \inSpace^q \mapsto \E_{n,\newEval[q]}\left[H_{n+q} \right] \in \R$.
-By minimizing this criterion we obtain the new locations where to evaluate $f$.
-Batch sequential sampling criteria are often used in practice because parallel function evaluations can save user time.
+There are many ways to proceed with the minimization introduced above.
+See, e.g., \citet{osborne2009gaussian}, \citet{Ginsbourger2010towards}, \citet{Bect.etal2012}, \citet{gonzalez2016glasses} and references therein.
+The objective function in~\cref{eq:surGeneric} is a \emph{batch sequential one-step lookahead sampling criterion} and is denoted by $J_n : \newEval[q] \in \inSpace^q \mapsto \E_{n,\newEval[q]}\left[H_{n+q} \right] \in \R$.

-In~\cref{subsec:UQconsEst,sec:SequentialStrategies}, we introduce uncertainty functions and SUR criteria tailored for conservative estimates.
-Let us first specify our definition of conservative estimates.